 Alzheimer's is a type of dementia that causes problems with memory, thinking and behavior.
 Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.
 Alzheimer's is the most common form of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
 Alzheimer's disease accounts for 60 to 80 percent of dementia cases.
 Alzheimer's is not a normal part of aging.
 The greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.

 In Chapter 14 - Role Reversal from Designated Caregiver, we are introduced to Joanna and her parents.
 Joanna’s family affectionately called her father “The Gentle Giant”.
 He stood 6’4” while his 5’4” wife, Frances, painstakingly helped dress and made his meals each day.
 Pete was diagnosed with Alzheimer Disease when he was 76 years old.
 Prior to his illness, Pete managed all financial matters.
 After he became ill, Joanna needed to teach her mother how to pay bills online and write checks.
 She also set up a filing system and developed an efficient process to handle the mail.
 She gave her mother respite time each week giving Joanna the opportunity to have special time to listen to her father’s stories and care for him.
-After several years, Frances was not able to physically continue to care for her husband even with the assistance of Joanna.
+After several years, Frances was not able to physically continue to care for her husband even with the help of Joanna.
 The family helped her make one of the most difficult decisions of her life.
 It was time to move “the love of her life” to an assisted living facility.

 AARP - Infomation concerning about caregiving and issues specific to their needs, health and wellness, and legislative updates of importance to caregivers.
 888-OUR-AARP (888-687-2277) The Lewy Body Dementia Association (LBDA) is a 501(c)(3) nonprofit organization dedicated to raising awareness of the Lewy body dementias (LBD), supporting people with LBD, their families and caregivers and promoting scientific advances.
 The Association's purposes are charitable, educational, and scientific.